 What does an Addiction Counselor in Illinois do?
 What is Their Job Role?

 The Illinois certification process operates through the Illinois Certification Board which is the same overall organization as the Illinois Alcoholism and Other Drug Abuse Professional Certification Association.
-The certificate standards mix formal education, job experience, and supervised counseling into four grades of credentials.
+The certificate standards mix formal education, job experience, and supervised clinical mental health counseling into four grades of credentials.
 The SAP credential uses the statutory requirement and federal rules to set requirements for education and treatment for transportation safety-sensitive transportation sector businesses and employees.